franmateus/franmateus/README.md

 ### Hi there 👋

-- I’m a data scientist specialized in Time Series Forecasting and Linear Optimization.
+- I’m a credit risk professional and a data scientist consultant specialized in credit scoring, time series forecasting and linear optimization.

-- I´m currently working on building deep learning models for time series forecasting with Temporal Fusion Transformers.
+- I´m currently working on building deep learning models for time series forecasting with Temporal Fusion Transformers and delving into Large Language Models.

-- I'm also delving into MS Azure, GCP and AWS cloud computing platforms.

-- My next step will be to find out what´s new in Large Language Models.